avnet-iotconnect/iotc-azurertos-sdk/README.md

     The sensor-demo contains integration with sensors from a very limited port of the STM32CubeExpansion_Cloud_AZURE_V1.2.1 BSP.
   * When running/debugging choose one of the demos form the project list first.
 Keep subdirectories selected, but unselect the actual stm32l4 sample directory
+* For NXP MIMXRT1060 EVK and other boards supported by MCUXpresso integration with AzureRTOS follow the instructions at the [mimxrt10xx-package](samples/mimxrt10xx-package).
-* For NXP MTIMXRT1060 EVK:
+* For NXP MIMXRT1060 EVK, you can also:
   * Download and install MCUXpresso IDE
   * File->Open Projects form File System, navigate to one of the samples, and select all projects in the list.
   * Make sure to switch to IDE view (top right IDE icon).